-Mark Menzies: To ask the Secretary of State for Energy and Climate Change, what steps she is taking to support the development of additional new nuclear reactors.
+Mark Menzies: To ask the Secretary of State for Health, what steps his Department is taking to support innovation in assistive technology for use by people with dementia.

-Mark Menzies: To ask the Secretary of State for Communities and Local Government, for what reasons he has decided to recover the planning appeals by Caudrilla Resources to build shale gas wells at Roseacre and Preston New Road.
+Mark Menzies: To ask the Secretary of State for Communities and Local Government, what guidance his Department provided to Lancashire County Council on the formulation of its service planning areas.